amritrai5757/onlinestore/README.md

-Functional component is stateless component.Manages only static things like-: product info/disclamer/ui of app .But we use hooks like usestate.useeffect,usereducer to make it stateful component.

-Firebase is used as realtime database
-Context api and props is used to share data. we are deploying express api on firebase cloud we have used firebase authentication (auth) for creating new ac using email and password/sign in and stored all the info of email and password in firestore to sign in whenever user comes again
+Firebase is used as realtime database we are deploying express api on firebase cloud we have used firebase authentication (auth) for creating new ac using email and password/sign in and stored all the info of email and password in firestore to sign in whenever user comes again